Democratic National Convention shows Joe Biden must listen to progressive voices to defeat Trump

 The sweeping celebration of the Democratic party's diversity, however, also highlighted the party's fracture between its centrist establishment and its emerging progressive wings.
 Yes, all the delegations enthusiastically declared Joe Biden "the next president of the United States."
 But, Bernie Sanders' delegate total of 1,151, compared to Biden’s 3,558, indicates the persistence of a significant ideological divide.

-Two voices from the progressive wing were granted several minutes of airtime in Tuesday night's program: Congressmember Alexandria Ocasio-Cortéz and Medicare-for-all activist Ady Barkan.
+Two voices from the progressive wing were granted several minutes of airtime in Tuesday night's program: congressmember Alexandria Ocasio-Cortéz and Medicare-for-all activist Ady Barkan.

 Ocasio-Cortéz, widely known as AOC, transformed Democratic party politics with her 2018 primary upset over 10-term incumbent Joe Crowley, demonstrating the power of grassroots organizing coupled with progressive policy positions to energize a young, diverse electorate.

-"Good evening, bienvenidos and thank you to everyone here today endeavoring towards a better, more just future for our country and our world," AOC said, opening her pre-recorded, speaking slot for which she was allotted 60 seconds (she used 95 seconds).
+"Good evening, bienvenidos and thank you to everyone here today endeavouring towards a better, more just future for our country and our world," AOC said, opening her pre-recorded, speaking slot for which she was allotted 60 seconds (she used 95 seconds).
 She continued, thanking the

-"mass people's movement working to establish 21st century social, economic and human rights, including guaranteed healthcare, higher education, living wages and labor rights for all people in the United States … striving to recognize and repair the wounds of racial injustice, colonization, misogyny and homophobia and to propose and build reimagined systems of immigration and foreign policy that turn away from the violence and xenophobia of our past; a movement that realizes the unsustainable brutality of an economy that rewards explosive inequalities of wealth for the few at the expense of long-term stability for the many, and who organized a historic grassroots campaign to reclaim our democracy, in a time when millions of people in the United States are looking for deep, systemic solutions to our crises of mass evictions, unemployment, and lack of healthcare."
+"mass people's movement working to establish 21st century social, economic and human rights, including guaranteed healthcare, higher education, living wages and labor rights for all people in the United States … striving to recognize and repair the wounds of racial injustice, colonization, misogyny and homophobia and to propose and build reimagined systems of immigration and foreign policy that turn away from the violence and xenophobia of our past; a movement that realizes the unsustainable brutality of an economy that rewards explosive inequalities of wealth for the few at the expense of long-term stability for the many, and who organized a historic grassroots campaign to reclaim our democracy, in a time when millions of people in the United States are looking for deep, systemic solutions to our crises of mass evictions, unemployment, and lack of health care."

 Ady Barkan's statement was also pre-recorded, for another reason: he is dying from ALS, amyotrophic lateral sclerosis.
 A Yale-trained Israeli-American lawyer and activist, Barkan was diagnosed in 2016 at the age of 32, suffering increasing nerve degeneration, muscle atrophy and paralysis.
 He can no longer speak, so composes his speeches in advance, using a synthetic, computer voice.